Departures

 The inciting incident occurs at 15 minutes when Daigo misreads a job ad for "assisting departures" (travel agency) as actually being for nokanshi - preparing bodies for cremation.
 He meets the gruff Sasaki who immediately offers him the job despite Daigo's shock..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Daigo performs his first real encoffinment ceremony for an elderly woman.
+This indicates the protagonist's commitment to Daigo performs his first real encoffinment ceremony for an elderly woman.
 Despite his fear and disgust, he completes the ritual and witnesses the family's gratitude, committing fully to learning the profession., moving from reaction to action.

 The Collapse moment at 96 minutes (74% through) represents the emotional nadir.
 Here, Daigo must prepare the body of Tsuyako, the kind bathhouse owner who befriended him.
 Her death represents the loss of one of his few supporters and forces him to confront mortality in someone he cared about personally., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.